datdenkikniet/cortex-m-interrupt/README.md

 }
 ```

-In the above example:
+In this example:
-1. There is no semantic connection between `setup_systick_exception` and the registration/occupation, besides naming.
+1. There is no semantic connection between `setup_systick_exception` and the registration/occupation besides naming and possibly documentation.
-2. The responsibility of adding the correct occupation falls entirely on the person writing the program.
+2. The responsibility of adding the correct occupation to the correct registration falls entirely on the person writing the program.
-3. The maintainer of the crate that provides `setup_systick_exception` and `systick_reload` has no control over the occupation.
+3. The maintainer of the crate that provides `setup_systick_exception` and `systick_reload` has no control over the occupation or registration.
-4. There is very little indirection when it comes to calling interrupt handlers.
+4. There is no need for a trampoline to setup up the interrupt handler.

 ### A solution?

 To represent registrations, the `InterruptHandle`, `NvicInterruptHandle`, and `ExceptionHandle` traits are provided.
-They then be used to insert occupations in a more dynamic way.
+They can be used to insert occupations in a more dynamic way.

 These traits allow for the following:
 1. Code that wishes to provide an occupation without directly creating a registration can be written by requiring that user code provides an registration.